nicoraynaud/spring-batch-rest-api/src/README.md

 This library is meant to manage Spring Batch Jobs through a REST API.
 It has been developed to be compatible with [JHipster](https://www.jhipster.tech/) but only really needs [Spring](https://spring.io/) and [Spring Batch](https://spring.io/projects/spring-batch) to run properly.

+This lib is meant to be used with the following front-end for Angular : [angular-spring-batch](https://github.com/nicoraynaud/angular-spring-batch).

+## Authors

+This lib was developped by the following persons (if any co-author wants, I can add his fullname and github or personal page link right here) :
+- Jérome
+- Alexis
+- Noémie
+- Kilian
+- Nicolas (me)

 ## JHipster compatibility